Irrelon/ForerunnerDB/readme.md

 browserify ./js/build/all.js -o ./js/dist/fdb-all.js
 ```

+Grunt is used to execute regular tasks like build and test.
+Install grunt to access the
+grunt tasks.

 ## Continuous Compiling
 Browserify will compile to a single-file each time you run it.
-If you would prefer to automatically compile each change (for faster development) you can run watchify instead.
+If you would prefer to
+automatically compile each change (for faster development) you can run watchify instead.
 Install watchify:

 ```
 npm install -g watchify